GfSE/SpecIF-Pages/Tutorials/04_Requirement-with-Image.md

 # Tutorial 4: Requirement with Image

-Next, we would like to present how to include an image in a resource description.
+Next, we would like to include an image in a resource description.
 The requirement known from the previous tutorial [Requirement with Properties](./03_Requirement-with-Properties.html) will serve as an example.

 The definitions including *dataTypes*, *propertyClasses* and *resourceClasses* are exactly the same.
 As the description property is an XHTML formatted text, we simply can add an HTML &lt;object&gt; tag with a link to the image: